chancesmith/one-click-hugo-cms/site/content/products.md

   blurbs:
     - image: /img/Screen Shot 2017-06-13 at 4.04.34 PM.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell green andasdf asdf asdf asdf  roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
     - image: /img/illustrations/coffee-gear.svg
       text: >
         We offer a small, but carefully curated selection of brewing gear and